Kakusui/kakusui.org/README.md

 Source code for kakusui.org

 ## Requirements
-python (runs on 3.11.8 but should work on lower versions)
+python (runs on 3.11.8, lowest tested version is 3.11.4)

 flask==3.0.3

 waitress==3.0.0

+python-dotenv==1.0.1

+flask-cors==4.0.0

+kairyou==1.6.1

+ja-core-news-lg==3.7.0 (this is not a pip package, it is a spacy model) Must be installed via spacy.

 ## To build locally
 1. Clone the repo, make sure you are using the development branch.
-2. Navigate to repository directory, install the requirements: `pip install -r requirements.txt`
+2. Navigate to the `src` directory. `cd src`
-3. add the `local_flag` file to the src directory.
-This is to tell the app to run in development mode.
+3. Run the setup script with the local argument.
+This will install all requirements and flag the environment as local. `python setup.py local`
-4. Navigate to src directory: `cd src` and run the app: `python app.py`
+4. Run the server. `python app.py`
 5. Website will be on localhost:5000

 ## Contributing